 I have had rabbit once.
 My ex had it in Leesburg once.
 I think it was fricassee?
 Don’t quote me on that one.
 It’s been MANY years since then.
 It was okay.
 It tasted gamey to me.
 Of course, I think everything tastes gamey.
 That rabbit wasn’t something I would probably eat if I saw it on a menu.

-But, I wanted to go all in with this challenge.
+But, I wanted to go all in with this challenge and this Rabbit Sausage Burger.
 The hard part was finding ground rabbit.
 Well, find some that wasn’t like an hour’s drive from here to get.
 Supposedly a local grocery store sold some sausage, but I never ventured in there to find it.
 And I’ve found with that store that sometimes things are on their website, but not in the actual store.

 Yeah, that doesn’t make sense to me either.
 But it happened more than once.

 So, I went to the internet.
 And holy cow it’s expensive!
 I started with some known websites and didn’t want to spend a small fortune for this one burger challenge.
 I get going back to this eBay seller that had some on their site.
 Eventually I ordered from them along with some wild boar.
 Don’t ask.
 No, I haven’t made anything with that yet.

 I can’t remember what my original thought was for the peas.
 I think I was making a pea and carrot puree?
 Or I planned on putting some peas in the burger itself.
 I truly can’t remember.
 The carrots and horseradish were always a sauce of some sort.
 But the aioli just seemed to be the best option.